JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/Pickle Rick.md

 If we just use `grep -R .`

-- It will return the whole source code.
+- It will return the whole source code (you can Right-click and select "View Page Source" to have a better view).
 Which tells us what is in both of the `Sup3rS3cretPickl3Ingred.txt` and `clue.txt`.
 Also what command we can't use.

 <p align="center">
 <br/>